7.8.162-stable Switch to dev

 We offer a range of web components within the web SDK.
 Please check the Web Components section for further details or use the list below to jump directly to the various components.

-All gui elements leverage the same instance of Intl for the display of dates and number
+All GUI elements leverage the same instance of Intl for the display of dates and numbers

 Shoelace

-Underneath most of our components leverage shoelace components, specially all the gui-input use sl-input, if you which to style them refer to the shoelace doc.
+Underneath, most of our components leverage Shoelace components.
+Specifically, all the gui-input components use sl-input.
+If you wish to style them, refer to the Shoelace documentation.

-By default @greycat/web also comes with all shoelace components already imported, you don’t require any extra configuration, once our library imported you are free to use any of shoelaces components.
+By default, @greycat/web also comes with all Shoelace components already imported.
+You don’t require any extra configuration; once our library is imported, you are free to use any of Shoelace’s components.

 resolver: (name) => `https://cdn.jsdelivr.net/npm/bootstrap-icons@1.0.0/icons/${name}.svg`,